 Many IBAs overlap with protected waterways.
 Water defines Florida’s natural ecosystems.
 Seasonally abundant rainfall seeps into vast aquifers, wetlands, and floodplains.
 Freshwater flows through springs and rivers to nourish coastal marshes and seagrass beds.

 Although humans have altered much of natural Florida, federal, state, county and local governments have protected considerable acreage as parks and other conservation lands.
-Of Florida’s 35 million acres, 28% has been designated as conservation land.
+Of Florida’s 35 million acres, more than 30% has been designated as conservation land.

-Most of Florida’s waterways are managed in the public trust for the benefit of all citizens and to protect natural systems.
+Most of Florida’s waterways are managed in the public trust for the benefit of all people and to protect natural systems.
 However,